uniwebcms/framework/docs/content-creators-guide.md

 │   ├── index/             # Home page
 │   │   ├── hero.md        # Individual content sections
 │   │   ├── features.md
-│   │   └── structure.yml  # Defines section order
+│   │   └── page.yml       # Page metadata and section order
 │   └── about/             # About page
 │       └── ...
 └── public/                # Where your images and files live